+Component Description

-Component Description (1) WLAN antennas (2) Send and receive wireless signals to communicate with wireless local area networks (WLANs).
-(2) Internal microphones (2) Record sound.
-(3) Webcam light On: The webcam is in use.
-(4) Webcam Records video and captures photographs.
-Some models allow you to video conference and chat online using streaming video.
-To use the webcam: From the Start screen, type camera, and then select Camera from the list of applications.
+(1) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).

+(2) Internal microphones Record sound.

+(3) Camera light On: The camera is in use.

+Component Description (4) Camera Allows you to video chat, record video, and record still images.
+To use your camera, see Using the camera on page 19 .

-^{}The antennas are not visible from the outside of the computer.
+^{}The antennas are not visible from the outside of the computer, and antenna location varies.
 For optimal transmission, keep the areas immediately around the antennas free from obstructions.